Moduli spaces of rational curves on Fano threefolds: Geometric Manin's Conjecture

 Using standard lattice counting techniques, Lemma \ref{lemm:sufficientclasses} shows that there is some constant $\Gamma$ such that for sufficiently large $d$

 We are now equipped to analyze the ``pathological'' Manin components.

-\begin{theo} Let $X$ be a smooth Fano threefold.
+\begin{theo} Let $X$ be a smooth Fano threefold such that $-K_X$ is very ample.
 The Manin components $M$ which are not good components will make a negligible contribution to the asymptotic growth of the counting function, except possibly those components contracted by a del Pezzo fibration whose fibers have degree $1$. \end{theo}

 The proof uses the results of \cite{Testa09} which count components of the moduli space of rational curves on del Pezzo surfaces.
 Since \cite{Testa09} does not address arbitrary del Pezzo surfaces of degree $1$, we must include these as a possible exception.